richardtallent/vue-simple-calendar/README.md

 ### Grid Selection

 - `enableDateSelection` - If true, the user can "drag" their cursor across dates to select a date range.
 When the user starts dragging, a `date-selection-start` is emitted.
 As the user drags into other dates, `date-selection` events are emitted.
 When the user stop dragging, a `date-selection-finish` event is emitted.
 All of these events sent a **three-element array** payload.
 The first two elements are the new date range selected, the third is the original DOM drag event.
 Note that this represents what the _user selected_ -- if you want to highlight those dates, you'll need to pass the dates back as `selectionStart` and `selectionEnd` props.
-This allows you to modify the selection highlights as needed -- for example, clearing it on finish and performing some action (such as adding a new event, like Google Calendar).
+This allows you to modify the selection highlights as needed (for example, performing some action (such as adding a new event, like Google Calendar) and clearing it when that action is complete).
 - `selectionStart` - the start of the date range you want to select.
 This date is decorated with the `selectionStart` class.
 - `selectionEnd` - the end of the date range you want to select.
 This date is decorated with the `selectionEnd` class.